-“A credit freeze allows you to seal your credit reports and use a personal identification number (PIN) that only you know and can use to temporarily ‘thaw’ your credit when legitimate applications for credit and services need to be processed,” he says.
+“A credit freeze allows you to seal your credit reports so only you can temporarily ‘thaw’ your credit when legitimate applications for credit and services need to be processed,” he says.
 “The added layer of security means that thieves can’t establish new credit in your name even if they are able to obtain your personal information.”

 Clark advises you not to pay for credit locks and the redundant “extras” that companies bundle with them.

 Instead, he recommends that you follow these steps to protect your finances: